 In-App messaging: pulls the list of In-App campaigns matching your users' install from Batch servers and displays the In-App messages.

 Inbox: Provides the history of push notifications sent to the install or the user ID attached to the install.
-This is useful if you want to add a notification center to your app.
+This is useful if you want to add a notification centre to your app.

 What are the impacts of disabling Batch SDK?